Real estate title transfer is a process in property transactions. It involves legally transferring ownership of property from one party to another.

 What is a Title?

-What is a Title
+What Is a Real Estate Title Transfer?

 Purpose of Real Estate Title Transfer